Department of Atmospheric Sciences

 B.S.
 Minor

-Explore the forces that shape our weather and climate through a foundation in physics, math, and environmental science.
-This program prepares students for careers in forecasting, climate research, emergency management, and more—combining theory with hands-on experience using real-world data and modern tools.
+Explore the forces that shape our atmosphere through a foundation in physics and mathematics.
+This program prepares students for careers in weather forecasting, climate research, broadcast meteorology, emergency management, and more—combining theory with hands-on experience using real-world data and modern tools.

 Career Outcomes